Skip to Content

 Now, the fun begins!
 Here are some first-hand tips for making the most of your car camping kitchen wherever you happen to wander.

 • Create a special recipe book for your car camping meals.
 I know the smartphone revolution is long past, but I still prefer real books when we’re camping (nothing to recharge).
-We paste our camp recipes in a compact little journal so that we can access them easily.
+We paste our camp recipes into a compact little journal so that we can access them easily.
 We have a handful of favorite recipes that are easy to prepare, delicious to eat, and don’t make a lot of dishes.
 The notebook lives in the side pocket of our kitchen bag.

 • Hot beverages are the cat’s meow.
 Tea, coffee, hot cocoa – whatever makes you happy at home will thrill you when you’re on the road.
 Generally, we keep things simple, but sometimes we need special hot drinks to pacify the masses.